mp3skater/ctorch/README.md

 ---

-A simple implementation of some functions used for AI dev.
+A simple implementation of some functions that can be used for AI development like linear regression, a data-parser and a minimal tensor implementation.

 Inspired by the [pytorch Python package](https://github.com/pytorch/pytorch), definetly also the name :)

 ## Features